 On December 4, 2019, we announced that an affiliate (the "Apax Investor") of Apax Partners ("Apax") would make an investment in us in an amount of up to \$400.0 million.
 Under the terms of the Investment Agreement, dated as of December 4, 2019 (the "Investment Agreement"), on May 7, 2020, the Apax Investor purchased \$200.0 million of our Series A convertible preferred stock ("Series A Preferred Stock").
+On February 1, 2021, we completed the spin-off (the "Spin-Off") of Cognyte Software Ltd. ("Cognyte"), a company limited by shares incorporated under the laws of the State of Israel whose business and operations consist of our former Cyber Intelligence Solutions business.
 In connection with the completion of the Spin-Off, on April 6, 2021, the Apax Investor purchased \$200.0 million of our Series B convertible preferred stock (the "Series B Preferred Stock" and together with the Series A Preferred Stock, the "Preferred Stock").
-As of October 31, 2023, Apax's ownership in us on an as-converted basis was approximately 13.2%.
+As of April 30, 2024, Apax's ownership in us on an as-converted basis was approximately 13.5%.
 Please refer to Note 9, "Convertible Preferred Stock" for a more detailed discussion of the Apax investment.